 The Board of Directors supervises, controls and directs the affairs of SAFSF, determines its policies, carries out its purposes and budgets, and disburses its funds.
 Directors serve three-year terms.

-For information about serving on the Board of Directors, contact Board Chair Jen Zuckerman.
+For information about serving on the Board of Directors, contact Nominating Committee Chair Jen Zuckerman.

 City of Atlanta

 j. olu baiyewu is a food systems expert that excels at resolving challenges, with a combination of innovative & time-tested solutions. while achieving measurable, sustainable results through strategic planning and capacity building, his approach is of a personable servant leader, tenacious community advocate, and well-informed professional, rooted in values such as equity, transparency, inclusivity, and accountability to name a few.